youpiwaza/my-todos/__TODO_perso.md

 - Kvelertak
 - ✅ Life of Boris
 - ✅ Little big
+- Lofofora
 - 🤏 Maruv
+- Mass hysteria
 - Maximum the hormone
 - Miss may / Monument colossal
 - Nekrogoblikon
+- No one is innocent
 - Obscura
 - Omnia
 - Origin